[Eye Interview] Inside criminal minds

 Through a series of interviews with the suspect, Kwon managed to help resolve the case, analyzing Jeong’s motives and obtaining full confessions to the killings of 13 people from January 2004 to April 2006.

-“It was the case that I would never forget for my entire life,” recalled Kwon, now retired and enjoying life away from the world of crime.
+“It was the case that I will never forget for my entire life,” recalled Kwon, now retired and enjoying life away from the world of crime.

 “Pure evil itself -- I saw it in him,” Kwon said during an interview with The Korea Herald on Tuesday.

-Kwon started off his 28-year career with police, as a patrol cop.
-He was selected to become the nation’s first criminal profiler 17 years ago and had since been part of the investigation into almost every major crime.
+Kwon started off his 28-year career with the police, as a patrol cop.
+After he was selected to become the nation’s first criminal profiler 17 years ago, he was part of investigations into almost every major crime.

-In person, Kwon, 53, was a cordial man, with a disarming smile and observing eyes.
-When he spoke of work, the intensity and focus was a reminder of his trailblazing path in South Korea’s approach to criminal investigations.
+In person, Kwon, 53, is a cordial man, with a disarming smile and observant eyes.
+When he spoke of his past work, his intensity and focus was a reminder of his trailblazing path in South Korea’s approach to criminal investigation.

-“The way I view heinous crimes is that they are mostly related to antisocial personalities who perceive things or circumstances very differently than others.
-The personality disorder can be attributed to one’s genes, childhood traumas or the environment in which he or she grew up,” he said.
-“The combination of all these turns a person into a monster, with no respect for others.”
+“Everybody reacts differently in a situation.
+A monster is born when a person’s genetic factors meet with a bad environment,” he said.

 As society changes, so does crime.
-In South Korea, a break-neck economic development and social changes has had its impact on crime patterns and motivations, Kwon explained.
+In South Korea, breakneck economic development and social changes has had its impact on crime patterns and motivations, Kwon explained.

-“Before the early 1990s, criminal motivations were pretty clear, with no need for investigators to adopt such modern investigation techniques such as criminal profiling.
+“Before the early 1990s, criminal motivations were pretty clear.
+There was no need for investigators to adopt such modern investigation techniques such as criminal profiling.
 Most criminal activities at that time had something to do with poverty, personal revenge or love affairs, and could be explained as easily as they seemed on the surface.”

 Killers who randomly selected their victims began to emerge noticeably in the 1990s, when social and political changes beset the country following democratization and the advent of global free trade.